 This comes as Public Health England has updated the list of countries most affected by the virus.

-Category 1 countries and areas mean that travellers should immediately self isolate, even if asymptomatic, and call NHS 111 to inform of recent travel.
+Category 1 countries and areas such as northern Italy mean that travellers should immediately self isolate, even if asymptomatic, and call NHS 111 to inform of recent travel.

 These are now: any Italian town under containment measures; Daegu or Cheongdo (Republic of Korea); Iran and, as before, Wuhan city and Hubei Province in China.